Emily Lyle: Academic career

+In 1970, in connection with a major editorial and research project on The Greig-Duncan Folk Song Collection, she was appointed as a research fellow (1970-1995) at the School of Scottish Studies of the University of Edinburgh, and as a lecturer from 1995 to 1998.

 In 1976-77, she went to Australia as a visiting fellow at the Australian National University.
-There she collected oral material from those with Scottish connections, some of which is included in the CD “Chokit on a Tattie” (focusing on children’s songs and rhymes), and in a forthcoming issue of the journal Tocher.
+There she collected oral material from those with Scottish connections, some of which is included in the CD “Chokit on a Tattie” (focusing on children’s songs and rhymes), and in the journal Tocher.
 In 1977, Lyle donated copies of her tape recordings to the National Library of Australia.
 The work she did as a Fellow of the Radcliffe Institute of Harvard University in 1974-75 gave her increased visibility as a ballad scholar and led to many more visits to Harvard, including an appointment at the Center for the Study of World Religions in 1995.

-She was appointed as a research fellow at the School of Scottish Studies of the University of Edinburgh from 1970 to 1995 and as a lecturer from 1995 to 1998.
-In 1978 she was visiting professor of folklore at the University of California at Los Angeles; from 1979-1982 she was a visiting lecturer in folklife studies at the University of Stirling from 1979 to 1982.
+In 1978 she was visiting professor of folklore at the University of California at Los Angeles; from 1979-1982 she was a visiting lecturer in folklife studies at the University of Stirling.
 Since 1998 she has been an honorary fellow in the School of Celtic and Scottish Studies at Edinburgh.